connervieira/Predator/FAQ.md

 For installation and setup instructions, check the [DOCUMENTATION.md](DOCUMENTATION.md) document.

+**What is Predator Apex?**

+Predator Apex is the paid hardware program behind the Predator software.
+Predator Apex uses the exact same, free and open source Predator software that everyone has access to.
+Predator Apex customers get one-on-one tech support and/or pre-built hardware devices.

 **I have a problem with Predator and I need help.**

 If you're encountering an issue with Predator, first ensure that you've followed all of the steps described in the [DOCUMENTATION.md](DOCUMENTATION.md) document for setting up Predator.
 If your issue persists, try to work out its source by checking individual potential points of failure.
 The majority of Predator issues can be traced back to one of it's dependencies not working properly.
 Check that the ALPR engine, FSWebcam, FFMPEG, and GPSD are all working properly.
-If you still can't resolve your issue, contact V0LT support using the information found at <https://v0lttech.com/contact.php>.
+If you still can't resolve your issue, you can contact V0LT support using the information found at <https://v0lttech.com/contact.php>.
 From there, you can find various contact methods for V0LT, including instant messaging over Matrix, and email with optional PGP encryption.

 **How is Predator related to OpenALPR?**